This basic poached whole chicken recipe is one of the easiest yet most rewarding and cost-effective nutritious food you can make in your kitchen.

 - In general, count on about 15 minutes per pound of cooking time.

 Should you remove chicken skin before cooking

-It will give your collagen-rich broth that perfect balance of fat and flavor and prevents the meat from becoming dry.
+It will give your collagen-rich broth a perfect balance of fat and flavor and prevent the meat from drying.

 Elevate the flavors of your broth and shredded chicken

 Salt—add at least salt to the poaching liquid.
 Sometimes adding nothing else but salt is preferred when using the collagen-rich broth and shredded chicken as a base in recipes where you want to control most of the flavoring when making the final dishes.

 Add herbs or onions—Want to upgrade your broth so that enough flavors are present to enjoy immediately?
 Then add onions, a few garlic cloves, and herbs such as fresh rosemary or thyme.
 Those ingredients all add aromatic flavors perfect for making brothy soups or adding a bouillon-like flavor to cook rice and quinoa.

 Add veggie scraps—The ends of carrots, leeks, onions, and even carrot leaves—all my favorites—can be added initially and then strained and removed afterward.

 It's a great way to use vegetables for making a tastier broth without feeling too guilty about throwing them out before proceeding with fresh vegetable ingredients to finish your (chicken) soup or dish.